-Ellen Page's 'Tallulah' Role Might Remind You A Bit Of 'Juno' In A Strange Way
+Ellen Page's 'Tallulah' Will Remind You Of 'Juno'

 If you'd forgotten about your once-favorite Canadian-American indie movie, the pregnancy rom-com Juno, you're way overdue on a re-stream, because Ellen Page's role as Lu in Tallulah is a wee bit similar in one key aspect: Namely, that it's a dramedy centering on a baby.
 In the new Netflix film, she plays a woman living in a van who on entering a hotel to scavenge for food gets mistaken for hired and help and asked to look after a baby while the mother goes out partying.
 When she finds the baby's drunk mom passed out on a bed upon her return, Lu is forced to make a tough, spur of the moment decision.
 She takes the baby back to the van with her.

 Upon watching the trailer the first time, I battled a tsunami of emotions.
 Page as a quasi-homeless lady; Tammy Blanchard as a lonely and overwhelmed trophy wife; Allison Janney as a mother whose family has abandoned her.
 In short, all the tears.
 But, upon my second viewing, I found myself beginning to wonder: how would Juno have coped if she hadn't given her baby away for adoption?
 Lu seems to do a crackerjack job of totally spontaneously becoming a mom, so would Juno have had the same experience?